Last updated - July 8, 2021

 You can add a new shipping zone by clicking the Add shipping zone button.

-2. A field to enter a title for your zone under the column Zone Name.
+Enter a title for your zone under the field Zone Name.

 Setting shipping methods